-Each “block” in a Proof of Work blockchain is really just a list of completed transactions (along with a few other bits of data).
-Each transaction is really just a transfer of data in a ledger from one address to another, something akin to: address ABC123 sends 0.5 BTC to address XYZ456.
+Each “block” in a Proof of Work blockchain is really just a list of completed transactions (along several other bits of data).
+In an ultra-simplified way, each transaction is really just a transfer of data in a ledger from one address to another, something akin to address ABC123 sends 0.5 BTC to address XYZ456.

 In order for the network to complete a transfer of funds, the transaction must be confirmed and written into a block on the blockchain.
-A block is mined every time a miner finds a solution to a difficult math problem and broadcasts their solution to the rest of the network.
+A block is mined every time a miner finds a solution to a mathematical problem and broadcasts their solution to the rest of the network.